Nayos1337/cscg2020/pwn/intro_pwn/pwn2/writeup.md

 ```

 `check_password_stage1` is called before every other function in the main method.
-It is a simple function, that checks whether or not we have already compleated the
+It is a simple function, that checks whether or not we have already completed the
 first challenge by letting us input the flag of the first challenge and comparing
 it against a constant.
 This seams secure, because it uses a custom function to
 read in the input instead of the exploitable function `gets`.